price-dj/Algorithmic_Toolbox/README.md

 # Algorithmic_Toolbox

-These files are my attempts at solutions for the weekly problems and assignments for this course.
+Disclaimer: These files are my attempts at solutions for the weekly problems and assignments for this course.
 Don't expect the most advanced or most correct solutions.

 MOOC on Coursera - Data Structures &amp; Algorithms - Algorithmic Toolbox given by UC San Diego undertaken in 2016